remotelabz/remotelabz-docs/docs/users/Students/Students_laboratory.md

 ## Instance Management

-In RemoteLabz, once a student join a laboratory, they can manage the newly created instance and it's associated devices through the laboratory management panel.
+In RemoteLabz, once a student join a laboratory, they can manage the newly created instance and its associated devices through the laboratory management panel.

 ![Screenshot](/images/Students/Student_Lab.png)